horaceshew/used_UK_car_price_models/README.md

 # used_UK_car_price_models
-PCA and Random Forest models on a used cars dataset
+PCA and Random Forest models on a used cars dataset obtained from Kaggle.